-- To be made aware of, and assisted in exercising, options regarding mandatory testing of sexual assault suspects for communicable diseases and to be notified of the results of such testing.
+- To be made aware of, and assisted in exercising options regarding mandatory testing of sexual assault suspects for communicable diseases and to be notified of the results of such testing.

-- To receive counseling from mental health services established by the university or from other victim-service agencies.
+- To receive counseling from mental health services established by the University or from other victim-service agencies.

-- To be protected by campus personnel to the extent reasonably feasible from unnecessary or unwanted contact with alleged assailants.
+- To be protected by campus personnel (to the extent reasonably feasible) from unnecessary or unwanted contact with alleged assailants.

-Campus organizations that assist victims of sexual assaults shall be granted the privileges afforded all organizations registered on campus.
+- Campus organizations that assist victims of sexual assaults shall be granted the privileges afforded all organizations registered on campus.

-- University Police 678-839-6000
+- On-Campus Assaults – University of West Georgia Police 678-839-6000 (24/7/365)

 - Carroll Rape Crisis Center 770-834-7273